Dog-Friendly Smoky Mountains: Complete Trail Guide

 Deep Creek Trail

-• Note: The first portion of this trail is actually in the national park, but dogs ARE allowed on this section as it is a designated horse trail.
-Check current regulations.
+- Note: The first portion of this trail is actually in the national park on a designated horse trail where dogs are permitted.
+Check current regulations before your visit.

 Whiteside Mountain Trail